 This screencast features excerpts from a panel discussion entitled 'Generation Emulation,' featuring renowned artists and curators who've experimented with emulation as a strategy for both preservation and creation.
 The discussion was organized by Caitlin Jones, Carol Stringari, and Jon Ippolito as part of the 2004 symposium Echoes of Art in conjunction with the Guggenheim exhibition Seeing Double: Emulation in Theory and Practice.

-In the #06-gen-emulation channel in Slack, post at least one question about emulation.
+In the #06-gen-emulation channel in Slack, post at least one question about emulation or the "Variability Machines" chapter.
 Your question can be technical ("What's a cathode ray tube?"), aesthetic ("Why isn't Crown TV suitable for emulation?"), or philosophical ("Is it a problem if the young and old view preservation differently?").

 Post at least one answer to someone else's question in the #06-gen-emulation channel.
 Please cite relevant examples from the videos or reading.